Epirasque/FTLshipGibGenerator/README.md

     - [ ] prevent skewed coordinates by caching unique metal bits per layout (should not be necessay; verify)
 - [ ] shading
 - [ ] tweak until it looks great

+# What does G.L.A.I.V.E. stand for?

+Gibs Leveraging Artificial Intelligence & Voodoo Enchantments.
+K-Means is an unsupervised machine learning algorithm.
+Some people consider machine learning to be artificial intelligence, strictly speaking it is not.
+There are also a ton of crazy little headache-inducing edge cases and tricks involved that I don't want to bother explaining in the README, so let's just call it Voodoo Enchantments.
+Coincidentally (yea, right...), the Glaive beam in FTL is able to destroy many ships in a single blow when cutting across their hull, only their gibs remain...

 # How Can I Contact The Author Or Otherwise Get Involved?